geodynamics/burnman/docs/solution_models.rst

 Solution models
 ===============

-Solution objects in BurnMan are instances of one of two classes: type :class:`~burnman.Solution` (alias :class:`~burnman.SolidSolution`) and type :class:`~burnman.ElasticSolution`
+Solution objects in BurnMan are instances of one of three classes: type :class:`~burnman.Solution` (alias :class:`~burnman.SolidSolution`), type :class:`~burnman.ElasticSolution` and type :class:`~burnman.AnisotropicSolution`.

-(alias :class:`~burnman.ElasticSolidSolution`).
-The :class:`~burnman.Solution`
-class implements commonly used models (in petrology).
+The :class:`~burnman.Solution` class implements commonly used models (in petrology).
 Excess properties are defined relative to the endmember properties at fixed pressure and temperature.
 The formulations are defined with interaction parameters such as excess energies, volumes and entropies.

 The :class:`~burnman.ElasticSolution` class instead defines excess properties